-The project team have drawn on the work of East Sussex County Council, Brighton and Hove City Council and Lambeth Safeguarding Adult Partnership and consulted with a range of professionals across health and social care to develop this National Competence Framswork.
+The project team have drawn on the work of East Sussex County Council, Brighton and Hove City Council and Lambeth Safeguarding Adult Partnership and consulted with a range of professionals across health and social care to develop this National Competence Framework.
 Findings from Care Quality Commission inspection reports alongside Serious Case Reviews have been used to identify emerging themes in Safeguarding Adults activity.
-A literature search of the relationship between knowledge and practice has also been undertaken to guide discussions with experienced practitioners/managers to identify what such a framework might need to incorporate.
+A literature search of the relationship between knowledge and practice has also been undertaken to guide discussions with experienced practitioners/managers incorporate.
 Carers and people who use services have also been consulted.